Robert K. Trench: Research and career

 Trench became an assistant professor of Biology at Yale University in 1972 before moving in 1976 and joining the staff at University of California Santa Barbara as a professor.
 While at UCSB he taught a course on the biology and geology of coral reefs as well as a co-instructor for an Invertebrate biology course.
 He was once quoted about his teaching saying, “I want to teach them how to learn on their own, so that I become irrelevant.”
 After 28 years he retired from teaching in 2000.
 His research considered corals and symbiotic algae, with a focus on the adaption of zooxanthellae and how they adapt to different coral environments.
 He studied dinoflagellates, which can be used as an indicator of water quality.

 Some of Trench’s most impactful work is his research on animal-dinoflagellate mutualisms.
 Trench redefined the global perspective on host/symbiont relationships.
 During the 1970s and 1980s, the prevailing view on this symbiosis was that the host dominated the relationship and fully controlled the symbiont.
 Through his research, Trench challenged this mindset and concluded that the symbiont’s attributes are critical to the establishment and maintenance of the symbiotic relationship.

 Trench pursued his doctoral degree at the University of California, Los Angeles under the guidance of his advisor, Leonard Muscatine.
-Muscatine used radioactive Carbon-14 to measure the exchange rates of carbon from the symbiont to the animal.
+Muscatine used radioactive carbon-14 to measure the exchange rates of carbon from the symbiont to the animal.
 Here, Trench focused his dissertation research on the transfer rates and total amounts of photosynthetically fixed carbon translocated to the animal from its symbiont.
 By isolating various symbionts from their hosts, Trench determined that different symbionts did not produce the same photosynthetic products.
 This work foreshadowed the idea we now hold to be true today: not all symbionts are the same.
 This work further proved the symbiont also plays a critical role in the host’s life.

-Trench’s first research paper was published in the journal Nature (journal) in 1969 on the topic of photosynthetic animals.
+Trench’s first research paper was published in the journal Nature in 1969 on the topic of photosynthetic animals.
 It was published while Trench was a post-doctoral scholar at Oxford University but still remains one of his favorites.
-While research at the time rejected the importance of agal chloroplasts in sea slug, his research disproved this belief.
+While research at the time rejected the importance of agal chloroplasts in sea slugs, his research disproved this belief.
 Trench demonstrated that even after being engulfed by the sea slug’s digestive cells, the ingested chloroplasts were still functional.
-His work showed that the chloroplasts continued to photosynthesize for extended periods of time following engulfment and functioned as “captive” intracellular organelles.
+His work showed that chloroplasts continued to photosynthesize for extended periods of time following engulfment and functioned as “captive” intracellular organelles.
 The animals reaped the benefits of additional and reliable nutrients from their photosynthetic inhabitants.
 Trench was awarded the Miescher-Ishida Prize for his innovative work.